mirisuzanne/mia/content/posts/code/csswg/cq-browsers.md

 toggled by a single custom property:

 {{ content.codepen(
-  'abGBNNx',
+  id='abGBNNx',
-  'Style query button themes'
+  title='Style query button themes', tab='css,result'
 ) }}

 I'm excited to experiment with this more.